 A wide grip on the bench press is really going to open up your chest and allow a much greater range of motion.
 You probably won’t be able to go really heavy with this exercise but that’s okay.
 What we’re looking to do is pump your chest up using a moderate weight and achieve a full range of motion.

 Incline on this exercise makes it even better as you can really nail your upper chest.
+It hits the clavicle head of your pec major, to really build upon that pec shelf!

-Tips for Wide Grip Incline Bench Press: Make sure to warm up your shoulders before you jump into this exercise.
+Make sure to warm up your shoulders before you jump into this exercise.
 I’d recommend stretching your shoulders using band pull aparts.
 They’re an easy way to make sure you don’t injure yourself in the gym.

 How To Warm Up Your Upper Chest and Fix Tightness